RadotJar/faraway-fastness/_notes/session-manifest.md

 ## Session 3

 The party traveled to Althier, interring Conversos in the local Hospital while they shopped and gathered job opportunities.
 The local mercenary guild had a posting for clearing beastmen from the village of Hommus.
+'Malecab', the cacodemon was summoned by Binibus.

 ![Malecab the cacodemon](/assets/peteMalecab.jpg)